-As of December 31, 2022 As of December 31, 2021 Asset Liab Liability A Fair Value, Asset Derivatives Fair Value, Liability Derivatives Derivatives designated as hedging instruments Interest rate swaps (a) \$ 61 \$ \$ 2 \$ 27 Derivatives not designated as hedging instruments Foreign exchange contracts (b) 4 6 7 10 Interest rate caps (c) 46 111 11 15 Total \$ 111 \$ 117 \$ 20 \$ 52
+As of December 31, 2022 As of December 31, 2021 Asset L Fair Value, Liability Derivatives Liability Asset Liabili Derivatives designated as hedging instruments Interest rate swaps (a) \$ 61 \$ \$ 2 \$ 27 Derivatives not designated as hedging instruments Foreign exchange contracts (b) 4 6 7 10 Interest rate caps (c) 46 111 11 15 Total \$ 111 \$ 117 \$ 20 \$ 52

 Amounts in this table exclude derivatives issued by Avis Budget Rental Car Funding, as it is not consolidated by us; however, certain amounts related to the derivatives held by Avis Budget Rental Car Funding are included within accumulated other comprehensive income (loss), as discussed in Note 16 - Stockholders' Equity.

-Included in other non-current assets or other non-current liabilities.
+(a) Included in other non-current assets or other non-current liabilities.

-(b) Included in other current assets or other current liabilities
+(b) Included in other current assets or other current liabilities.

-Included in assets under vehicle programs or liabilities under vehicle programs.
+(c) Included in assets under vehicle programs or liabilities under vehicle programs.